Off-Campus Hosting Expectations

 - Serve food and a variety on non-alcoholic drink options

-- Ensure anyone drives does so sober - The College offers multiple options to help your friends get home safely.
+- Ensure anyone driving does so sober - The College offers multiple options to help your friends get home safely.

 - Clean up - Remove all garbage from yards (especially neighbors'), streets, and medians immediately!
 Littering is a crime.
 Drive around the neighborhood the next morning to make sure you got everything.